 I – Practical organization

-3. The 2021 competition might still be cancelled due to sanitary conditions or government decision, or in case of unsufficient applications.
-In that case, the application fees would be given back.
+3. The 2023 competition might still be cancelled due to sanitary conditions or government decision, or in case of unsufficient applications.
+In that case, the application fee would be given back.

 4. A registration fee of 110 € (not including banking costs and not refundable) must be transferred at the moment of registration.
 This transfer must be identified with the name of the contestant.